What is fungal acne and how can you treat it?

 Especially during workouts, and remember to wash clothes after exercising.
 “Yeast loves a wet environment.
 So in the summer, remember to always change your swimsuits”, recommends Dr. Roos.

-squeeze the pimples
+DON'T squeeze the pimples

 You risk spreading the infection.